Blackrosedyin/Euryale-Tool-Changer/README.md

 # Kinematic Overview
 Quasi-kinematic coupling based on a modified Maxwell layout.
 This design replaces standard point-contact spheres with floating 6mm dowel barrel bolts resting on parallel 3mm dowel pins at an contact angle of 35 degrees, thus maximizing shear and transverse load capacity while maintaining reasonable positional repeatability.

-By using floating dowel barrel bolts instead of rigid dowel barrel bolts, the design achieves 6-degree-of-freedom ($X, Y, Z$ and $\theta_x, \theta_y, \theta_z$) constraint, thus avoiding the 12-DOF over-constraint of a rigid system
+By using floating dowel barrel bolts instead of rigid dowel barrel bolts, the design achieves 6-degree-of-freedom ($X, Y, Z$ and $\theta_x, \theta_y, \theta_z$) constraint, thus avoiding the 12 DOF overconstraint of a rigid system

 However, this coupling would have a lower accuracy than an traditional Maxwell layout, but should have an accuracy that is good enough for a 3d printer (Approx 10 microns)